eparlato/christmas-lights-kata/christmas-lights-backlog.md

 ### GOAL 1: walking skeleton

+Write a 1x1 grid with a light.
+The grid creates itself.
+The light is off.
+Write a command sequence with 1 command.
+The command is from light at pos {0, 0} to light at pos {0, 0}.
+The command is 'ON'.
+Send the command sequence to the application, verify that the light status at pos [0, 0] is ON.

 ### GOAL 2: app with lights version 1

 ### GOAL 3: app with lights version 2